 Techniques Used for Facelifts

-When we refer to different types of facelift procedures we refer to two things.
+When we refer to different types of facelifts, we refer to two things.
 The first is the surgical technique used by the surgeon, which is determined based on his medical discretion and evaluation.

 The second is the area of the face on which the technique will be applied, based on the patient’s concerns and desired results.
-Consequently, the surgeon’s evaluation and your informed choice of surgery will determine the severity, downtime and longevity of results of your procedure.
+Consequently, the plastic surgeon’s evaluation and your informed choice of surgery will determine the severity, downtime, and longevity of the results of your procedure.

 Types of Techniques

-The Minimal Access Cranial Suspension (MACS) facelift technique.
-Your surgeon will tighten the SMAS layer utilizing special suspension stitches to avoid longer and deeper incisions.
+The Minimal Access Cranial Suspension (MACS) facelift technique is a less invasive technique that is suitable for patients with mild skin laxity.
+Your plastic surgeon will tighten the SMAS layer utilizing special suspension stitches to avoid longer and deeper incisions.
 This surgical option is thus considered less complicated and more commonly used.